Laravel-Backpack/docs/7.x/crud-testing.md

 The `backpack:tests` command generates tests based on **stubs** defined in the Backpack package.
 Currently, stubs are provided for standard operations: `list`, `create`, `update`, `delete`, and `show`.

-If you use custom operations (e.g., `clone`, `reorder`, or your own custom actions) and want to test them, you have a few options:

-1.  **Create a Stub**: If you have published the stubs (see above), you can create a new stub file for your custom operation in `resources/views/vendor/backpack/crud/stubs/testing/feature`.
+If you use custom operations (e.g., `clone`, `reorder`, or your own custom actions) and want to test them you can create a **stub file** for your custom operation in `resources/views/vendor/backpack/crud/stubs/testing/feature`.
 The file name should be `{operation}.stub` (e.g., `clone.stub`).
 The generator will automatically use this stub when it encounters the custom operation in your controllers.